Unable to Locate Complete Label Info

 Castor and Pollux Natural Ultramix

-Judging by its ingredients alone, Castor and Pollux Natural Ultramix Grain Free canned dog food looks like an above average wet product.
+Judging by its ingredients alone, Castor and Pollux Natural Ultramix Grain Free Dog Food looks like an above-average canned product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Castor and Pollux Natural Ultramix Grain Free is a meat-based canned dog food using a generous amount of beef, poultry or salmon as its main sources of animal protein, thus earning the brand 5 stars.
+Castor and Pollux Natural Ultramix Grain Free is a meat-based canned dog food using a significant amount of named meat as its main source of animal protein, thus earning the brand 5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.